 Media, design and editing?
 Whether you need your large screened device for creating new cereal packaging, editing your professional vlog, enhancing your photography or working with multilayered audio studio work, ensure you get the best processor you can afford.

 Depending on the nature of your work and the applications you use, an Intel i3 processor should really be your starting point, opting for an i7 for activities such as professional video editing or CAD design.

 RAM options will vary which media work you’re up to, but 8GB should be a minimum.

 With all of these activities, an SSD would be advisable but not necessary.
 If capacity is important an SSHD might be a compromise.
 Having both a traditional HDD and a smaller separate SSD might work better, allowing you to keep working files (e.g. video clips) in the SSD and long terms storage in the cheaper slower HDD.

 Graphics cards have come such a long way that even many integrated cards are quite capable.
 A gaming card such as those by NVIDIA will help in all these scenarios but If it’s 3D capability you’re after and you want the best, you’d best look for a laptop with a Quadro or Intel Iris Pro graphics card, designed for activities such as CAD.

 So whilst there are plenty of reasons to kick the habit of bulkier 17 inch laptops, newer 17-inchers aren’t quite as cumbersome as they used to be.
 If you are going to go for the king-size of the portable computer world, the above advice should steer you towards the right laptop monarch for you.

-But remember if the idea of memorising all that advice, juggling different spec combinations and then finding the matching machines across the many good (and excluding the not so good) online retailers seems a little daunting, give our Intelligent Laptop Finder here a go and get tailored recommendation across the web’s best vendors in flash!
-What's more we'll find you the best prices too!
+But remember if the idea of memorising all that advice, juggling different spec combinations and then finding the matching machines across the many good (and excluding the not so good) online retailers seems a little daunting, give our Intelligent laptop finder a go and get tailored recommendation across the web’s best vendors in flash!
+What's more, we'll find you the best prices too!